saniyanafees6/portfolio-website/README.md

-This is my portfolio website built with HTML CSS Javascript (jQuery) with a firebase backend.
+This is my portfolio website built with HTML CSS Javascript (jQuery).
 To check it out, click on the link provided!